K

 Choose your category and fill the form

-Select Shishu, Kishore, or Tarun based on how much you need.
+Select Shishu, Kishore, Tarun, or Tarun Plus based on how much you need.
 Fill in your personal details, business details, loan amount, and repayment preference.
 Attach all required documents.

 3